 Cleaning the frames and glass regularly will keep your living room looking fresh.

-Steps to cleaning your living room lights and mirros:
+Steps to cleaning your living room lights and mirrors:

-- Wash the windows: Dip your microfiber cloth or a sponge into the cleaning solution and use it to wash the windows, starting at the top and working your way down.
+Wash the windows: Dip your microfiber cloth or a sponge into the cleaning solution and use it to wash the living room windows, starting at the top and working your way down.
 Be sure to get the edges and corners of the window.